Title: Leave No One Behind: Disability, Wellbeing, and National Policy

 Before we can discuss the so-called1 “Cantril ladder,” a modern-day, survey item commonly used in population health surveys to measure evaluative well-being, we need to put it in context.

-And for those countries not actively measuring and seeking to improve the well-being of their people, along with other development goals through national policy priorities and resource allocation, that inertia is inconsistent with the unanimous ratification by all 193 member states of the United Nations in adopting the 2030 Agenda for Sustainable Development.
+For those countries not actively measuring and seeking to improve their citizens’ well-being, along with other development goals through national policy priorities and resource allocation, there exists an inconsistency.
+This inconsistency is evident when considering the unanimous ratification of the 2030 Agenda for Sustainable Development by all 193 member states of the United Nations.

 As in the Executive Summary of the latest Sustainable Development Report, “…the SDGs are still achievable.
 None of their objectives are beyond our reach.
 The world is off track, but that is all the more reason to double down on the SDGs” (Sachs et al. 2023: vi).